DinoChiesa/Apigee-Java-Xslt/README.md

 ## License

-This material is Copyright 2017-2018, Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright (c) 2017-2019, Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.